GLiNER2-PII: Open Source Privacy Filtering with PII Detection

 Today we're releasing GLiNER2-PII, a 300M parameter state-of-the-art open-source model that outperforms OpenAI's Privacy Filter, NVIDIA-PII and other leading PII models on accuracy.

 GLiNER2-PII is a 300 million parameter multilingual model for detecting and redacting personally identifiable information in unstructured text.
-It is designed for production privacy workflows, supports a fine-grained taxonomy of 42 entity types out of the box, and can be adapted at inference time to any custom schema without retraining.
-On the SPY benchmark, GLiNER2-PII achieves the highest span-level F1 of any publicly available PII model, outperforming four leading models including OpenAI's Privacy Filter.
+Designed for production privacy workflows, it supports a fine-grained taxonomy of 42 entity types out of the box and can be adapted at inference time to any custom schema without retraining.
+On the SPY benchmark, GLiNER2-PII achieves the highest span-level F1 of any publicly available PII detection model, outperforming four leading models including OpenAI's Privacy Filter, making it one of the best models for PII detection currently available.

 Every text document that flows through a modern software system is a potential privacy incident.
-Names, addresses, account numbers, and credentials are embedded across support tickets, healthcare records, and financial documents.
-This unstructured data requires detection and redaction before it can safely move through a pipeline.
+Names, addresses, account numbers, and credentials appear across support tickets, healthcare records, and financial documents.
+This unstructured data must be detected and redacted before it can safely move through a pipeline.
 Whether the downstream consumer is an enterprise compliance pipeline or an agentic AI system like Hermes Agent or OpenClaw acting on a user's behalf, sensitive information must be identified before it goes any further.

 Building systems that do this reliably is genuinely difficult.
 PII spans are heterogeneous, locale-dependent, and frequently ambiguous without context.
 Existing approaches fall short in different ways: decoder-based models like OpenAI's Privacy Filter repurpose a 1.5B parameter autoregressive checkpoint as a token classifier, but lock developers into a fixed schema of 8 entity types that cannot be customized at inference time.
 Other open-source models fall short on accuracy.